buda-base/tibetan-ocr-app/README.md

 Instead of providing one model that can handle all styles of Tibetan writing, we provide a few different models that we encourage users to experiment with to see what fits their data best.

-The models it uses are based on transcriptions available online, from BDRC, [ALL](https://asianlegacylibrary.org/), [Adarsha](https://adarshah.org/), and [NorbuKetaka](http://purl.bdrc.io/resource/PR1ER1), as well as some transcriptions by [MonlamAI](https://monlam.ai/) and the author.
-The data was organized and processed in collaboration with MonlamAI, and parts of it can be made available on request.
+The models it uses are based on transcriptions available online, from BDRC, [ALL](https://asianlegacylibrary.org/), [Adarsha](https://adarshah.org/), and [NorbuKetaka](http://purl.bdrc.io/resource/PR1ER1), as well as transcriptions made during the project.

-See our [Huggingface account](https://huggingface.co/BDRC) for the open access part of our data as well as the models, and the following for the training code:
+See the Huggingface accounts of [BDRC](https://huggingface.co/BDRC) and [OpenPecha](https://huggingface.co/openpecha) for the open access part of our data as well as the models, and the following for the training code:

 - https://github.com/buda-base/tibetan-ocr-training
 - https://github.com/buda-base/tibetan-ocr-evaluation